divonlan/genozip/docs/commercial.rst

     |
     | - All monetary figures are in US Dollars, and prices are exclusive of VAT / GST / Sales tax, if applicable.
     |
-    | - Only the use of ``genozip`` (the compression tool) requires a commercial license. ``genounzip`` and ``genocat`` (the decompression tools) are always available under the non-commercial license, even in a commercial setting.
+    | - Only the use of ``genozip`` (the compression tool) requires a commercial license. ``genounzip``, ``genocat`` and ``genols`` (the decompression tools) are always permitted, even in a commercial setting.
 Therefore, you may share compressed files with third parties, and those third parties would not require a commercial license to access them.
-Also, importantly, you can continue to access your compressed data even after your license expires.
+Also, importantly, you can continue to access your compressed data even after your commercial license expires.
     |
     | - A "commercial setting" includes any for-profit entity, and also includes any non-profit entity operating a commercial activity (such as hospital, clinical lab, research services organization etc).
 In short, if you have clients paying you for your services which involve processing genomic data, you require a commercial license.
     |
-    | - If you plan to provide a software solution to your clients that incorporates Genozip, each client will need their own license.
+    | - If you plan to provide a software solution to your clients that incorporates Genozip, each client will need their own commercial license.
     |
     | - Payment is annual.
     |